-Attendance (face to face classes) - is expected for all class meeting times.
+Attendance - is expected at all labs.
 Attendance in lecture and lab is required for course completion.
 Class attendance is monitored and recorded.
 However, this level of instruction includes expected personal responsibility that will not always be addressed.
 YOU are responsible for missed information.
 Attendance WILL affect your grade because you probably missed something you needed to learn how to do.
-Attendance is considered when rounding any grade.
-For Panola College approved and excused absences, it is your responsibility to contact me about what you missed.
+For excused absences, it is your responsibility to contact me about what you missed.
 Please see syllabus and make up work policies before you ask.
 See the handbook for rules concerning allowed absences.

-NO CELL PHONES (face to face classes) - Cell phones are not allowed to be used as calculators in class or lab.
+NO CELL PHONES- Cell phones are not allowed to be used as calculators in class or lab.